|

 names).
 If that individual

-can't help contact Bill Agnell, Council Shooting Sports Chair; or Roy
+Bill Bryson, Council Shooting Sports Chair; or

-Kleinsasser (archery) and ask if they can arrange an instructor of the
+(archery) and ask if they can arrange an instructor of the

 selected date(s).
 Go to